 The house was designed by Frederick Darley (1798-1872), whose father was also an architect and builder.
 Frederick Darley built many buildings in Trinity College Dublin, as well as many civic and church buildings (including Lorum church, nearby [7]).
 He built New Square in Trinity, where my husband Stephen lived for a year!
 His father served as Alderman in Dublin and as Lord Mayor of Dublin in 1808-09.
 His mother Elizabeth Guinness was the eldest daughter of Arthur Guinness (1725-1803), founder of the Guinness brewery, of Beaumont House, Drumcondra (now the Beaumont Convalescent Home behind Beaumont Hospital).
 In 1843 Frederick Darley Junior was the Ecclesiastical Commission architect for the Church of Ireland diocese of Dublin.
 He was a pupil of Francis Johnston, and lived on Lower Fitzwilliam Street in Dublin.
 [8]

-The house a hunting lodge for the Kavanagh family who owned nearby Mount Leinster Lodge.
+The house was a hunting lodge for the Kavanagh family who owned nearby Mount Leinster Lodge.
 I haven’t been able to find out more about James Kavanagh who owned the house.
 In Victorian times the house became the rectory for nearby Killedmond Church but was sold in the early twentieth century.
 Subsequently it passed through a succession of different families.
 Mary told us that a former owner was a Captain Temple Bayliss, who was a Captain in the Royal Navy, with his wife Patricia and daughter, Philippa, both of whom are accomplished artists.
-[8]
+[9]

 The historic houses website tells us that the interior is largely original, with good joinery, chimneypieces and plasterwork, and stained glass panels in the original front door.
 I took a photograph of the beautiful stained glass in the door: